Baggage

 (a.k.a. brevets) on a self-supported basis and aims to outline some

-observe the different approaches to carrying gear that riders from
+the different approaches to carrying gear that riders from around the

-handlebar bag, the chances are that they are French.
-Similarly, a
+with a large handlebar bag, the chances were that they are French.
+Similarly,

-rider with a large transverse saddlebag will probably be British and
+a rider with a large transverse saddlebag was probably British and one

-one with a rack top bag might be from the U.S. Oh, and riders with
+with a rack top bag was likely from the U.S. But in recent years those

 A few general remarks